zmkfirmware/zmk/docs/docs/user-setup.md

 ## Prerequisites

-The remainder of this guide assumes the following prequisites:
+The remainder of this guide assumes the following prerequisites:

 1. You have an active, working [GitHub](https://github.com/) account.
 1. You have installed and configured the [`git`](https://git-scm.com/) version control tool.